 In deciding whether to get vaccinated, side effects are a tradeoff risk to consider, especially with V2, which many people are infected with and never know it, and is a mild cold at worst for generally healthy people.

+Vaccine makers rig their efficacy results.
+Moderna is exemplary.
 Moderna announced Monday 16 November that its phase 3 trial had shown its mRNA vaccine had a 94.5% efficacy.
 This percent was based on 90 patients receiving a placebo while 5 got the vaccine – a tiny number to boast such a claim.
 The 95 participants in the Moderna analysis included 15 adults aged 65 or above, and 20 participants from diverse races, including 12 identified as Hispanic, 4 African Americans, 3 Asian Americans and 1 multiracial person.
 Moderna said the vaccine appeared equally safe and effective in all the subgroups.
-In the rush to cash in, Moderna went ahead and requested approval for its vaccine before completing its phase 3 trial.
+In the rush to cash in, Moderna requested – and got – approval for its vaccine before completing its phase 3 trial.

-mRNA vaccines, like those from BioNTech/Pfizer and Moderna, may become ineffectual sooner because they only present the immune system with the V2 spike protein, not the whole virus, as traditional vaccines – like those made in China – do.
-What is called “vaccine escape” may be easier against mRNA spike-only vaccines because the immune system was not given the opportunity to do its own recognition analysis.
+mRNA vaccines, like those from BioNTech/Pfizer and Moderna, have become ineffectual against new V2 variants sooner than traditional vaccines because they only present the immune system with the V2 spike protein, not the whole virus, as traditional vaccines do.
+What is called “vaccine escape” has been easier against mRNA spike-only vaccines because the immune system was not given the opportunity to do its own recognition analysis.
 Instead, mRNA vaccine developers substituted their guesswork as to what the immune system should think significant.

 While studying dengue fever, American virologist Soctt Halstead noticed in 1977 that antibodies themselves made for greater sickness upon a 2nd exposure to the disease.
 The effect was called antibody-dependent enhancement (ADE).
 ADE “is a genuine concern,” says British virologist Kevin Gilligan.
 “Because if the gun is jumped, and a vaccine is widely distributed that is disease enhancing, that would be worse than actually not doing any vaccination at all.”
 Unexpected glitches like ADE are the kind of problems vaccine developers look for in phase 3 testing of vaccines: the final testing phase that has been skipped or abbreviated in the rush for a covid-19 vaccine.